wmo-im/HydroSOS/whos_client/README.md

 ### Purpose

-To facilitate interoperable timeseries data retrieval from the WHOS (WMO Hydrological Observations System)
+To facilitate interoperable timeseries data retrieval from the WHOS (WMO Hydrological Observations System).

 ### How to use